 - Widow’s, Widower’s or Surviving Civil Partner’s (Non-contributory) Pension

-You are also eligible if you are the qualified adult of someone who is already getting the Back To Work Enterprise Allowance and they have to cease their self-employment due to certain circumstances such as long-term illness or injury.
+You are also eligible if you are the qualified adult of someone who is already getting the Back To Work Enterprise Allowance and they have to cease their self-employment due to certain circumstances, such as long-term illness or injury.
 OR you have recently been released from prison and meet the criteria for the scheme.

 How to apply for the Back To Work Enterprise Allowance

-- After you return your application form to your local Intreo centre or social welfare office, you will be assigned a case officer who will meet with you to see if you’re eligible for the Back To Work Enterprise Allowance
+- Return your application form to your local Intreo Centre or Social Welfare Office.
+You will be assigned a case officer who will meet with you to see if you’re eligible for the Back To Work Enterprise Allowance

-- You will then be sent to a Local Development Company (LDC) who will look at your business idea and help you create your business plan
+- You will then be sent to a Local Development Company (LDC) that will look at your business idea and help you create your business plan

 - This plan will be returned to your case worker who will make a recommendation to a deciding officer on whether you should receive the allowance